 The organisation's forecasts and projections, taking account of reasonable possible changes in performance, show that the organisation will be able to operate within the level of its current cash and investment resources.
 The Board have a reasonable expectation that the organisation has adequate resources to continue in operational existence for the foreseeable future.
-Thus they continue to adopt the going concern basis of accounting in preparing the annual financial statements.
+Thus they continue to adopt the going concern basis of accounting in preparing the annual financial i.
+Income from voluntary donations is recognised when received.
+As with many similar charitable organisations, independent groups from time to time organise fundraising activities and may operate bank accounts in the name of Gorta-Self Help Africa.
+However, as amounts collected in this way are outside the control of the company, they are not included in the financial statements until received by Gorta-Self Help Africa.